AD ALTA

 simulation in conventional fixed-bed and fixed-bed membrane

-reactors for the steam reforming of methane
+reactors for the steam reforming of methane, international

 journal of hydrogen energy (2016), p: 1-15.